Chicken pot pie is one of my favorite dishes to make when I have leftover chicken. Additionally, it’s a comfort food both my husband and I enjoy.

 - Salt and pepper to taste

 - Preheat oven to 375 degrees.
-Spray the bottom of a pie pan or casserole dish with nonstick cooking spray.
+Spray the bottom of a pie pan or casserole dishes with nonstick cooking spray.

 - In a medium bowl, combine the chicken, vegetables, and soup.
 Mix well.

-- Pour the mixture into the pie pan or casserole dish.
+- Pour the mixture into the pie pan or individual casserole dishes.

 - Cover with foil and bake for 20 minutes.
-Remove the foil and bake for an additional 20 minutes, or until the crust is light golden brown.
+Remove the foil and bake for an additional 20 minutes, or until the top is light golden brown.

 - Remove from the oven and wait approximately 10 minutes before serving.

 Amount Per Serving Calories 498Total Fat 32gSaturated Fat 11gTrans Fat 0gUnsaturated Fat 17gCholesterol 104mgSodium 1550mgCarbohydrates 24gFiber 3gSugar 3gProtein 28g